Network-Sec/bin-tools-pub/README.md

 encode_all_formats('"><svg onload=myXSStest>...')
 ```

-which will process your string into a variety on encodings and other things practical for burp-suiting around...
+which will process your string into a variety of encodings and other things practical for burp-suiting around...
 ```python
 # Some of the functions that `encode_all_formats()` calls..